Astropecten platyacanthus: Description

 It has narrow and high superomarginal plates, laterally covered with scales and small spines (on vertical face).
 Every superomarginal plates is equipped with one strong spine, usually sharp but irregularly shaped, slightly flattened laterally, often yellow or orange but rarely off white.
 Sometimes, especially in young specimen, only superomarginal plates between the arms are equipped with one strong spine while others are not (in some rare specimens all the superomarginal plates are totally devoid of spines).
 In populations of certain areas of the Mediterranean (for example, the South of Corsica) this feature is very frequent.
 The superomarginal spines are (more or less) far from the inside edge of plates and they leave on top, on the base of them, a small bare area that it is white if there is a strong spine in the plate (usually in the plates near the disc) or blue-violet if the plate has very small spine or no spine (usually towards the tip of arms).
 The maximum number of superomarginal plates, observed on each arm, is 48; normally the number is between 29 and 43, depending on the size of the starfish.
 The inferomarginal spines are long, flat and quite pointed.
-It is an Astropecten with very variables features and it can have wide or narrow arms.
+It is an Astropecten with very variable features and it can have wide or narrow arms.
 The aboral side has very variables colours and it can be more or less dark brown, olive green, pink-brown, bluish-grey.
 The oral side usually is yellow-brown.
 Normally it reaches a diameter of 9–12 cm and exceptionally it can measure up to 18 cm.
 It is the Mediterranean Astropecten hardest to identify both for the variability of features of the species, both for the resemblance to some other species.

 It is distinguished from Astropecten bispinosus mainly for the superomarginal spines far from the inside edge of plates and they leave on top, on the base of them, a small bare area.
-Another important Astropecten platyacanthus’s feature is that the superomarginal plates are laterally, on vertical face, covered with scales and small spines rather than nude.
+Another important feature of Astropecten platyacanthus is that the superomarginal plates are laterally, on vertical face, covered with scales and small spines rather than nude.
 Moreover, it is different because it has smaller, irregularly shaped, laterally flattened (rather than clean conical spine) superomarginal spines and because it has average less superomarginal plates on each arm.
 In addition, on average Astropecten platyacanthus has a central disc larger, a darker oral side and a small red point in the point of arms have.

 A = Astropecten platyacanthus is distinguished from Astropecten bispinosus for the superomarginal spines far from the inside edge of plates.
 They leave on top, on the base of them, a small bare area.

 B = Astropecten platyacanthus is a bit different from Astropecten bispinosus for the superomarginal spines smaller, irregularly shaped, laterally flattened (rather than clean conical spine).